Fixed-term employment contract (CDD)

 - writers, composers, performers, actors and extras;

-- directors, producers, filmmakers;
+- directors, producers;

 - script editors, production assistants;